 Stereonet: A circular grid with two sets of lines: Small circles, analogous to latitudes or parallels, and Great circles analogous to longitudes or meridians.
 The gird is used to graphically project a sphere onto a plane.
 The most common type is a Wulff net where small and great circles intersect at right angles.
 Stereographic projection is an important component of any geologist’s toolbox.
 It is used to analyse the angular relationships of planes and plane intersections (bedding, crossbedding, fault, fold axis), and linear structures that lie in those planes (lineations, rodding, cleavage-bedding intersections).

 Strain (rheology): The deformation of a sediment, rock, or fluid body, that in rigid bodies is measured as changes in location (translation) or rotation, and in non-rigid bodies changes in size (dilation-contraction) and shape (distortion).
+It is usually expressed as a ratio of original and final lengths and hence is dimensionless.

 Strain ellipse: The diagrammatic representation of distortion in a geologic body.
 The degree of distortion can be quantified by measuring changes in length and angle of two, initially orthogonal ellipse axes (minor and major axes) – for example an initially spherical ooid is squished into an ellipse.
 In this case the two mutually perpendicular diameters will rotate; one will lengthen, the other shorten.
 In this way we can determine the direction and magnitude of maximum shortening or stretching.
 The major axis (longest) shows the direction of maximum stretching (designated S1); the minor axis at right angles is the direction of minimum stretching (S3), which in homogenous deformation corresponds to the direction of maximum shortening.